Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Methods and Material

 \subsubsection{Adversarial Learning}

-Adversarial Learning \cite{xu2021robust} works by training two models; the first is a predictor model $P$ which predicts the desired label, and the second is a discriminator model $D$ which predicts the protected variable.
-We implement this by having a two-layer filter model $E$ which transforms an input to an embedding.
-The embedding is then used by $P$ to produce the predicted label, and $D$ uses the embedding to predict the value of the protected variable. \cref{alg:adversarial} shows the procedure of the training.
-Both $P$ and $D$ are single-layer models.
-There are three hyperparameters, namely learning rate, $\lambda_1$, and $\lambda_2$, which are optimised using BO \cite{BO}.
-Each is sampled at a log-scale within the range $[10^{-7}, 10^{-2}]$.
+Adversarial Learning \cite{xu2021robust} works by training two adversarial models; the first is a predictor model $P$ which predicts the desired label, and the second is a discriminator model $D$ which predicts the protected variable.
+This mechanism ensures that the embedding is representative enough for the predictor model to perform well, while not being representative enough for the discriminator to identify the protected variable.
+We implement this by having a two-layer (512 units each) filter model $E$ which transforms an input to an embedding.
+The embedding is then used by $P$ to produce the predicted label, and $D$ uses the embedding to predict the value of the protected variable.
+Both $P$ and $D$ are single-layer models to avoid indirect leakage.
+The models are trained alternatively as shown in~\cref{alg:adversarial} (in~\ref{app:adversarial}).
+There are three hyperparameters, namely the learning rate, and the regularisation parameters $\lambda_1$, and $\lambda_2$ for the two adversarial losses.
+The hyperparameters are optimised using BO \cite{BO}, where each is sampled at a log-scale within the range $[10^{-7}, 10^{-2}]$.
 We train the models for 20 epochs using the Adam optimisation algorithm \cite{Adam}.
-The experiments have shown that the learning rate was usually close to $2\cdot 10^{-5}$.
+The experiments showed the learning rate to be usually close to $2\cdot 10^{-5}$.

-This mechanism ensures that the embedding is representative enough for the predictor model to perform well, while not being representative enough for the discriminator to identify the protected variable.